 #1 Embrace minimalism

 Minimalism and long-term travel go well together.
 Embracing a minimalist lifestyle could save you heaps of money each month.
-Check out my blog on minimalism and how it played a big part in me achieving my dream.
 Put simply, minimalism will make it easier to save as you’ll stop wanting to buy so many things.

 #2 Don’t do gifts